 Managing access control with permissions and user roles

-Roles, a way of assigning specific permissions to a group, allow you to fine tune the security, use and administration of Drupal.
-Users assigned to the role, or group, are granted those permissions assigned to the role.
+Roles enables you to assign specific permissions to a group and to fine-tune the security, use and administration of modules, therefore of Drupal in general.
+Users assigned to the role or group, are granted those permissions as assigned to the role.
 Common examples of roles used with which you may be familiar include: anonymous user, authenticated user, moderator, and administrator.

 By default, Drupal 6 automatically defines two roles as a part of site installation: